-Our first thermal mass layer was a 50/50 clay sand mix, put on 3” thick over the sand “dome” from the previous step.
+Our first thermal mass layer was a 50/50 clay sand mix (no straw), put on 3” thick over the sand “dome” from the previous step.

 We didn’t put on our ½” plaster layer until after the next step.

-Having extra hands and feat to help you with this step will really help, and make things go faster!
+Having extra hands and feet to help you with this step will really help, and make things go faster!
 HUGE thanks to our friends Ryan Merck, Rachel Vann-King, and Nathaniel Lord for helping us out here!*IMPORTANT*: When putting on your clay layer, you’ll need to push indentations in the clay walls with your fingers and score it slightly with a trowel or stick before you stop.
 Before putting on the cob layer, use a hose mister to wet down the clay – this ensures that the clay “accepts” additional layers.
-If you don’t do this before putting on your cob layer, the dry clay may not stick and will separate and fall off the oven at some point.
+If you don’t do this before putting on your cob layer, the dry clay may not stick and will separate and fall off the oven later down the line.

 Cut and trim your door to the size you want and then plaster the exterior surface of your oven.
 Some people put their door in first back during step 7 (wrapped in paper so it doesn’t get too muddy), then mold the clay around it.
 Frankly, this is a good idea, we just forgot to do it in that order!